YiwenW312/iSeeHealth/README.md

-# iSeeHealth - A Health Management System by Yiwen Wang
+# iSeeHealth - A Health Management System

 **Final Project for CS5004 Object Oriented Design and Analysis Summer 2023**